 An advanced course that focuses on the principles and techniques involved in sample collection and treatment, including standard reference materials, sampling of mixtures, dissolution and digestion, extraction and dialysis, purge and trap, supercritical fluid extraction and flow injections analysis.
 Prerequisite(s): CHEM 302, 313, 407 and 502.
 Notes: Lab fee: \$40.
-Offered every odd year in fall.
+Offered variable times.